Connecticut Valley Tobacco Historical Society

 In order to supplement the local day-haul lab or, tobacco growers would annually set up youth camps for teenage and college boys and girls brought into Connecticut from other states, and the camp program was somewhat enlarged the same year that the Puerto Ricans connection was established in 1953.

-The decline of tobacco began in 1953, when a new invention called the homogenized cigar wrapper had a profound effect on the need for valley leaf to bind and wrap cigars.
+The decline of tobacco began in 1953 when a new invention called the homogenized cigar wrapper had a profound effect on the need for valley leaf to bind and wrap cigars.
 The wrapper is finely ground up tobacco was mixed with an adhesive and made into a thin, paper-like sheet.
-The first use was as a binder and thus the broadleaf acreage rapidly declined.
-Adjustments to the method eventually made the product useful as wrapper.
+The first use was as a binder and thus the Broadleaf acreage rapidly declined.
+Adjustments to the method eventually made the product useful as a wrapper.